What is this research stream?

 The Irish eco-system for entrepreneurship is broadly favourable at a national level (OECD, 2019).
 However, this does not hold when we look at entrepreneurship from a regional or gender perspective.
 Levels of entrepreneurship in the Border, Midlands and West region and in the cross border North West City region are below national and European averages.

-Female entrepreneurship, especially in the areas of international, high growth and technology-oriented businesses is low compared to levels seen in male entrepreneurship (GEM, 2019).
+Women entrepreneurship, especially in the areas of international, high growth and technology-oriented businesses is low compared to levels seen in male entrepreneurship (GEM, 2019).

 • Capacity Building: the development of key capabilities for high-growth ventures, such as ambidexterity, collaboration and internationalisation.